Hi I’m Rachel. I work in the transport consulting industry.

 I am enthusiastic about creating ideas which have the potential to change the way we move around where we live, that revolutionise how we construct transport infrastructure and which could change the way we look at waste – things like plastic and coke cans and see them as the minefield of the future.
 My vision for the future is that anyone will be able to safely ride a bicycle regardless of their age, gender, physical abilities, cycling skills and road safety awareness.

-- My 1st dream is to build Cycling Super Highways; 7 metre wide bicycleways with 6 lanes for slow, medium and fast bicycle riders, and, completely separated from all parked and moving cars.
+- My 1st passion or dream is to build Cycling Super Highways; 7 metre wide bicycleways with 6 lanes for slow, medium and fast bicycle riders, and, completely separated from all parked and moving cars.
 When the Los Angeles Department of Transport said “for the bike to catch on we need a revolution in our bicycle infrastructure” they were right.
 If we really want riding a bicycle to be a central part of our lifestyle, our transport system and our cities we need an ‘infrastructure revolution’ and that’s why I developed my plans for Cycling Super Highways http://www.cyclingrachelsmith.com/

-- My 2nd dream is a floating bikeway on the Sydney Harbour or on the Thames in London made out of waste plastic and cans.
+- My 2nd passion or dream is a floating bikeway on the Sydney Harbour or on the Thames in London made out of waste plastic and cans.
 Let’s use our waste.
 David de Rothchild built his Plastiki boat using used plastic drinks bottles, Vertec build road bridges with waste plastic and in Kuranda, Australia benches in public places are made from old plastic milk bottles.
 I’d like us to innovate and build floating bicycle paths from waste plastic http://www.cyclingrachelsmith.com/media-articles/1722/

 - Shortlisted as a 2012 TED Global Fellow